Life insurance and life assurance are terms that are often used interchangeably – but is there a difference?

 What is life insurance?

 Life insurance covers you for a specific term, or amount of time.
 This is often the same amount of time as your mortgage, for example.
-You’ll only pay a premium for the term of your policy, and you’ll only be covered if you pass away during that term.
+You'll pay a premium for the term of your policy, and you'll be covered if you pass away during that term.

 The different types of cover do pretty much what they say on the tin.
 Level cover gives you the same amount of cover for the whole term of the policy, whereas the amount of cover you have goes up with increasing cover (to account for inflation) and goes down with decreasing cover (to account for the fact that you’ve hopefully paid off more and more of your mortgage or other loan).

 You can choose a product based on whether you want your cover to increase, decrease, or remain the same.
 If you choose increasing cover, your premiums will also increase.
 That could help you determine which of these types of life insurance suits your circumstances best.
-Remember, you’ll only be covered for the term of the policy 1.
+Remember, you’ll only be covered for the term of the policy Footnote 1.

 Finding life insurance terms tricky to understand?
 Have a look at our life insurance glossary.